 In addition, the following databases provide data on shareholder ownership and insider trading taken from the electronically-filed forms.
 Note: None of the databases are comprehensive prior to 2003.

 SecForm4.Com lets you look up Form 4 filings by company or by insider for free.
 You can also search the EDGAR database by company for free and limit your searches to report only Form 3, 4 and 5.

 LIVEDGAR offers nicely formatted Insider Trading Reports based on Forms 3, 4, 5.

 The Vickers Stock Research database allows you to create reports using data from all the forms (www.vickers-stock.com).

 The Vickers Institutional Holdings database on Lexis (COMPNY;VICINS) covers Institutional shareholders with information from Forms 13-D, 13-F, 4-S and 144-S.

-Morningstar Document Research (formerly 10-K Wizard) has an Insiders searches with Form 3, 4 and 5 and 13-Fs.
+Morningstar Document Research (formerly 10-K Wizard) has an Insiders search with Form 3, 4 and 5 and 13-Fs.